Student Loans

 How to Apply for a Federal Direct Student Loan

-If eligible, students may apply for the loan as long as they are enrolled and attending at least half-time (minimum six credits).
-All students wishing to borrow will have to have completed the following steps, including federal requirements:
+If eligible, students may apply for the loan as long as they are enrolled and attending at least halftime (minimum six credits).
+All students wishing to borrow will need to complete the following steps:

 1. Complete the FAFSA in order to determine your loan eligibility

-3. Receive email notice that your NICC Offer Letter is ready to view
+3. Receive your email notice that your NICC Aid Offer is ready to view

-7. Once processed, loan proceeds are first applied to a student's account for tuition and fee charges along with any book store charges.
-Credit Balance refunds are processed through the Business Office starting 30 days after the semester begins.
+6. Once processed, loan proceeds are first applied to a student's account for tuition and fee charges along with any textbook charges.
+Credit Balance refunds are processed through the NICC Finance Office starting approximately 30 days after the semester begins.

-* Additional requirements for new or first time Federal Student Loan Borrowers include:
+* Two additional requirements for new/first time Federal Student Loan Borrowers include:

 Loan Exit Counseling Requirement